motazsaad/WikiDocsAligner/README.md

 #### To cite this tool:

-Motaz Saad (2017). _WikiDocsAligner: an off-the-shelf Wikipedia Documents Alignment Tool_. in The Second Palestinian International Conference on Information and
+Motaz Saad and Basem Alijla (2017). _WikiDocsAligner: an off-the-shelf Wikipedia Documents Alignment Tool_. in The Second Palestinian International Conference on Information and
 Communication Technology (PICICT 2017).

+## How to contribute
+Your contributions to improve the code are welcomed.
+Please follow the steps below.
+1. Fork the project.
+2. Modify the code, test it, make sure that it works fine.
+3. Make a pull request.

+Please consult [github help](https://help.github.com/) to get help.